westonganger/rearmed-rb/README.md

 The difference between this library and others is that all monkey patching is performed in an opt-in way because you shouldnt be using methods you dont know about anyways.

 When possible I have placed the method implementations inside the Rearmed module so if you don't like monkey patching or are working on the project with a team then you can use these methods instead.
-You can see how to use this implementation below the relevant methods if available.
+You can then skip the config and see how to use each implementation below the relevant methods documentation.

 ```ruby
 # Gemfile